-Emancipation is a term which means becoming free of control by another.
-Usually, when people talk about emancipation, they are talking about the emancipation of a minor.
+Emancipation means becoming free of control by another.
+When people talk about emancipation, they are usually talking about the emancipation of a minor.
 A minor is said to be emancipated when s/he becomes independent from parents or guardians.

 A child who is considered to be out of control and refuses to abide by the reasonable requests of their parent or guardian may have a CHINS petition filed against them in the District Court.
 CHINS stands for Children In Need of Services and is usually filed in cases where a minor child substantially refuses to abide by or follow their parent’s wishes, is a runaway, is chronically truant from school, etc. The CHINS petition allows the court to step in and evaluate the child’s situation and then order some recommended action to be taken by or for the child to correct the child’s misbehavior.